 The laboratory follows numerous activities of dissemination and promotion of cultural heritage in museums or cultural events.
 My task is first and foremost to contribute to the design of experience using concepts and tools typical of Computer Vision and of Digital Art.
 I’m in charge of design, prototyping and setting of multimedia infrastructures (structure / hardware / software) for museums or expo.
 I’m developing Real Time Image Processing applications using vvvv programming environment, a powerful textual/visual hybrid language.

-I developed complete prototypes and software applications for interactive multimedia installations like
+I am developing prototypes and software applications for interactive multimedia installations like

 - Holographic Projection (Pepper’s Ghost)